Debt settlement: Disadvantages

 Debt settlement companies generally take a percentage of the savings of the forgiven debt as the fee for their services.
 For some people, it is worth it to have the peace of mind of knowing that they have a team of experts working to execute a plan of attack that will help them get out of debt quickly.

 Plans of 36 months or less have a higher completion rate than terms that are greater than 36 months.

 Credit card accounts may go into collection after they are charged off, typically 180 days after the last payment on the account but it's not that common because collection agents only pay 1 to 12 cents to the dollar to creditors for the debt.
 Most creditors would rather settle for 30 to 60 cents to the dollar with the debtor directly.

 Do-it-yourself debt settlement

 It is possible for a consumer to imitate the methods of professional debt settlement companies and have success in negotiating a debt settlement for themselves.
 Initiation of negotiations can begin by calling the customer service department of the credit card company.
 In general, the credit card company will only deal with a consumer when the consumer is behind on payments but capable of making a lump sum payment.
 A payment plan is not an option; the credit card company will demand that the consumer make a lump sum payment of the settlement amount.
+The main disadvantage is the emotional involvement in negotiating one's own debt which will seldom lead to a successful self negotiation.